quz2004/COS243/Building a World Bank Data Visual Analyzer with LangChain and Function Calling.md

 1. Add more indicators and countries
 2. Implement data caching
 3. Add comparative analysis between indicators
-4. Create a web interface using Streamlit or Gradio
+4. Create a web interface using Gradio and deploy on HF space

 Remember to always check the API documentation and update your dependencies regularly!

+## Rubric
+- Migration of code to use deepinfra 60%
+- Completion of any two of the challenge questions 40%
+- Any part of next steps 10% bonus